citizens-guide-open-data/citizens-guide-open-data.github.io/_sections/01_data.md

 But this is only half the picture—data is often considered to be what scholars call 'theory-laden', meaning that every piece of data is also related to a concept, and there is no “pure” data.
 Think about the example of colour; these data only have meaning if we have words to describe them, and might change if we have new words.
 For example, if you knew only 16 colours, you might call this one green—but if you knew 256 colours then you might call it teal.
 Imagine if you didn't know any words for colour!

-{% include popout.html title='The Data/Information/Knowledge/Wisdom' slug='dikw' %}
+{% include popout.html title='Data/Information/Knowledge/Wisdom' slug='dikw' %}

 ## Data for Computers